nateraw/Lda2vec-Tensorflow/README.md

 ## Usage
 ### Installation
+**Warning**- You may have to install dependencies manually before being able to use the package.
+Requirements can be found [here](https://github.com/nateraw/Lda2vec-Tensorflow/issues/27).
+If you install these on a clean environment, you should be good to go.
+I am seeking help on this issue.

 Clone the repo and run `python setup.py install` to install the package as is or run `python setup.py develop` to make your own edits.

 You can also just `pip install lda2vec` (Last updated 2/28/19)